corcor27/Introduction_to_R/_episodes/11-Rstudio-layout.md

 1. ***Poor maintainability*** – You may remember the ad-hoc system you used for naming and organising files and folders but when you come back to a project a week, a month, or a year later will you still remember?
 If someone is collaborating with you will it make any sense to them?

 2. ***Data corruption*** – Defensive steps (e.g., naming convention, back-ups, read only files) will protect your data.
-It can be very easy to accidently modify data that should be static.
+It can be very easy to accidentally modify data that should be static.
 Losing/corrupting data can be catastrophic for projects.

 ### Question: What practices should we apply when it comes to project management?